 Filers must identify the party who owes the liability and describe the interest as a loan or note.
-If the party is a relative, filers may identify the party as a "family member" (e.g., "personal loan to family member").
-If the party is a natural person who is not related to the filer or spouse, filers should identify the party by last name (e.g., "personal loan to Mr. Doe").
+If the party is a family member, filers may identify the party as a "family member" (e.g., "loan to family member").
+If the party is a natural person who is not related to the filer or spouse, filers may identify the party by last name (e.g., "loan to Ms. Kowalski").
+If the party is a trust, the filer may use initials in lieu of a person's name (e.g., "2003 J.S.
+Trust") or simply refer to the entity as a family trust (e.g., "family trust #1").
 If the party is an entity, filers should provide the entity's name.

-Personal loan to family member
+1 Loan to family member

+2 Loan to Ms. Kowalski

+3 Loan to family trust #1

-2 Personal loan to Brain Imagery Consultations, LLC
+4 Note from Brain Imagery Consultations, LLC